JoshuaTheEpic1/Software_Engineering/README.md

 ## Using the GUI
 <img src="https://i.imgur.com/BintgIp.png" width="800" height="632"/><br>
 ## Building
-You can build the program by using the Qt program you can grab it [here](https://www.qt.io/download-dev) (section work in progress)
+You can download the most recent release [here](https://github.com/JoshuaTheEpic1/Software_Engineering/releases).<br> You can build UVSim on your own by using the Qt program you can grab it [here](https://www.qt.io/download-dev).